Far Away (Nickelback song)

 "Far Away" is a song by Canadian band Nickelback.
 First released on January 23, 2006, in Australia, it was the second international single, fourth US single, and third single overall from the band's fifth album, All the Right Reasons (2005).
 "Far Away" peaked at number eight in the United States, making All the Right Reasons the only Nickelback album to date to have more than one top-10 hit.
 The band's lead singer and guitarist Chad Kroeger described this song on the Tour when in Australia as the "only real love song" that Nickelback has.
 He described many others as "being about love" but not solely about "being in love".

 The song was re-released in the United Kingdom on September 22, 2008, following the success of "Rockstar" and the re-release of "Photograph".
 This release also reached number 40 in the UK singles chart, equalling its original chart peak, although this re-release was download-only.

 Background

 "Far Away" was a huge success in the U.S. and became the band's fourth top ten single on the Billboard Hot 100, peaking at number 8.
 The song was the second top-10 single from their latest album All the Right Reasons after the leading single of the album, "Photograph", which peaked at number two on the chart.
+It was certified five-times platinum by RIAA in 2026.